Choosing Our Orthopedics Team

 Meet our athletic trainer!

-Savana has been a member of the National Athletic Training Association for eight years.
-She is a Certified Functional Movement Systems level two specialist as well as an ImPACT Trained Athletic Trainer.
-Savana has a passion for helping her community, especially working with youth sports teams and helping them to achieve their goals.
+Carolyn has been a member of the National Athletic Training Association since 2006.
+She is a Certified Orthopaedic Technologist as well as an ImPACT Trained Athletic Trainer.
+Carolyn has a passion for helping her community, especially keeping youth in the activities they love.

-Savana lives in Aledo, Texas with her husband Ben and their dog Red.
-In her free time, she enjoys hunting, fishing and spending time with her family.
+Carolyn lives in Weatherford, Texas with her husband and their children.
+In her free time, she enjoys cooking, watching sports and spending time with her family.

 We're here to help.